interfacerproject/interfacer-docs/docs/pages/user-manual/quickstart.md

 ### Sign-up passphrase

-After typing your answers, the platform will return you a **mnemonic passphrase** that you should store somewhere safe as you can later to use it sign-in the platform (from the a different browser or device, or if your browser storage is deleted).
+After typing your answers, the platform will return you a **mnemonic passphrase** that you should store somewhere safe as you can later use it for sign-in the platform (from the a different browser or device, or if your browser storage is deleted).

 ![sign-up](../../_media/user-manual/screenshot_nru/nru_/sign_up_passphrase.png)